-I feel like it’s time to show you what it is about.
-Because people are using it.
+I feel like it’s time to show you what it is all about.
+Because many people are using it.
 And you may want to use it to.
-So what happens when you click that button and the gold bar signs light up in my eyes wherever I am:
+So what happens when you click my sign up link and gold bar signs light up in my eyes wherever I am:

 You are brought to a registration screen, an intro video, and some information on who they are and why they believe they are freaking awesome.